RajuDhl/PrometheusGrafana/Manual/manual.md

 Note: For Mac-OS, the OS type is Darwin

+* PushGateway can be installed/run in the same way if required

 ## Grafana
 Although Grafana is available as installer file and standalone binary for each OS, it is recommended to download standalone binaries for more versatility.